This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

 There are other options for dividends in the ETF universe.

 Vanguard has another dividend growth fund called the Vanguard High Dividend Yield ETF (NYSE: VYM).
-It favors dividend stocks with higher dividend yields, but slightly lower dividend growth than VIG.
+It favors dividend stocks with higher yields, but lower dividend growth than VIG.

-But let me be honest, ETFs like VYM, VIG, and DGRO are lost cost, passively managed products.
+But let me be honest, ETFs like VYM, VIG, and DGRO are lost cost, passively managed investment products.
 They are very similar to each other.
-ETFs in this area are essentially commodity-type products.
+ETFs in this area have become commodity-type products.

 Dividend ETFs vs Individual stocks